 The cost of an application fee for a home loan, or loan establishment fee, varies from lender to lender.
 Allow for anywhere up to $1000.

 Once you have negotiated a price on the property you want to buy, your lender will require an independent property valuation.
-This will cost around $200-300.
-Check with a valuer in the properties area to determine a more exact fee.
+This will cost around $330-$2,500.
+Check with your broker for a more exact fee.